xpepermint/vue-rawmodel/README.md

   contextable: { // contextable namespace
     validate: [ // recipies for defining reactive models { // reactive model definition
-        dataKey: 'user', // variable name (the name which you would use within the data() block)
+        dataKey: 'user', // [required] variable name (the name which you would use within the data() block)
-        modelName: 'User', // model class name that exists on the application context (defined earlier)
+        modelName: 'User', // [required] model class name that exists on the application context (defined earlier)
+        reactive: true, // [optional] when `true`, models are watched and validated when a model field is changed
-        immediate: true // when true, the model is validated immediately when the component is created }
+        immediate: false, // [optional] when true, the model is validated immediately when the component is created
+        debounce: 300 // [optional] the number of milliseconds to wait before running model validations }
     ]
   }